I-290B, Notice of Appeal or Motion

 - Part 2 – Information About the Appeal or Motion

 - You must select only one box indicating that you are filing an appeal or motion, not both.
-If more than one box is selected, we may reject your filing.
+If you select more than one box, we may reject your filing.

-$675.
 You may pay the fee with a money order, personal check, or cashier’s check.
-When filing at a USCIS Lockbox facility, you may also pay by credit card using Form G-1450, Authorization for Credit Card Transactions.
+When filing at a USCIS lockbox facility, you may also pay by credit card using Form G-1450, Authorization for Credit Card Transactions.
 If you pay by check, you must make your check payable to the U.S. Department of Homeland Security.
-Please note that service centers are not able to process credit card payments.